wukachn/chip8/README.md

 1. `mvn clean compile assembly:single`
 2. `java -jar target/chip8-1.0-SNAPSHOT-jar-with-dependencies.jar <ROM-PATH>`

 With there being various CHIP-8 implementations out there, there is not a single true specification.
-This means that not all ROMs can be expected to run without further __qiurk__ configuartion.
-A handful of publically available ROMs can be found in the `roms` directory, so that you can play around with the project.
+This means that not all ROMs can be expected to run without further __quirk__ configuration.
+A couple of publicly available ROMs can be found in the `roms` directory, so that you can play around with the project.

 ## Controls